Zwerg93/Musictech/README.md

 when i release the first version, everything will work with docker and run native on your linux device

+# about

+i createt this project because i hatet all existing streaming apps.
+All of them were ugly, expensive or flooded with advertising.
+So i startet to develop this project for school, and startet do like the things I createt.
+So i started working on the app privately and add more and more features.
+In the end I want to have an application i actually want to use.

 # todo